kiaraleesantiago/kiaraleesantiago/README.md

-# Hi, I'm Kiaralee 👋🏽💻🖤
+# Hi, I'm Kiaralee 👋🏽
+ - Pronouns: She/Her 🖤

-## I am a Software Engineer 💻
+ - I am a Software Engineer 💻
-In the making Data Engineer ⌨️
+ - In The Making Data Engineer ⌨️

 <!--
 **kiaraleesantiago/kiaraleesantiago** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.